Postal address verification: Delivery Point Validation

-If the address is valid, it is assigned a ZIP+4 code something like this: 1805980001, where the first then digits are the ZIP code and the trailing four digits are the delivery range.
+If the address is valid, it is assigned a ZIP+4 code something like this: 12344-5678, where the first five digits are the ZIP code and the trailing four digits are the delivery range.
 An address with a ZIP+4 code (or nine-digit ZIP code) is considered to be valid.
 In most cases, this means that the address is deliverable.
 However, if the USPS has the address listed as "VACANT", it is not delivered, even though the address is valid.